 VA is here to inspire women Veterans to Commit to be Fit and take steps to establish a healthy lifestyle.

 Join VA during Women’s History Month to celebrate our nation’s valiant women Veterans of yesterday, today, and tomorrow.

-The Women Veterans Call Center has a new online, one-to-one chat function.
+The Women Veterans Call Center has a new text messaging feature.